oclipa/reactjs-cheat-sheet/README.md

 Redux Saga is an alternative to Redux Thunk.
 The goal of Redux Saga is to provide a clearer separation between actions and side-effects, so that code is cleaner and easier to test.

 * Install: `npm install redux-saga`
-* Import: `import { put, takeEvery, call, delay } from 'redux-saga/effects'`
+* Import: `import { put, takeEvery, call, delay, race } from 'redux-saga/effects'`

 A "saga" is essentially a function that runs in response to actions and handles all of the side-effects (e.g. accessing local storage, or querying a server) associated with the action.
    * A side-effect is any behaviour that does not directly affect the Redux store (it might change the state, but is not directly consumed by the reducer).

 More specifically, a saga is an example of a **Generator**, which is a special form of function that allows code to be paused and resumed.